Featured

 Asteraceae/Compositae (Aster/Composit Family)

-Base Flower Color: Pink, Purple
+Base Flower Color: Yellow, Orange

 For more information about this plant, Click Here.